 Whether you’re looking to install a large or small deck to your home, it’s best to call a professional contractor who can come and take a look at soil conditions and determine the size and depth of your footings.
 The dimension of footings depends on the size and structure that is being built, and the placement of the several options listed above is crucial to giving the deck the support it needs.

 If you’re ready to get started on your dream deck, it’s time to give Tandem Contracting a call.
 Contact us about what you want to accomplish and what your goals are for the project.
 We’ll help you decide which foundation is best for your deck, as well as the type of deck that will work best with your home.
-Give us a call at 973-864-3100 or fill out our online contact form to tell us about your project.
+Fill out our online contact form to tell us about your project.